 unless it meets all the following requirements from the

-as if they were Overriding Requirements:
+as Overriding Requirements:

 [S] No Ancient Compilers